- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

 For all stages:

-errorRateis the expected error rate in _corrected_ reads.
+rawErrorRateis the maximum expected difference in an alignment of two _uncorrected_ reads.
 It is a meta-parameter that sets other parameters.
-It has been obsolesced and will eventually be removed.

 minOverlapLength.
 The defaults are to discard reads shorter than 1000bp and to not look for overlaps shorter than 500bp.
 Increasing